tldr-pages/tldr/pages/netbsd/sockstat.md

 # sockstat

 > List open Internet or UNIX domain sockets.
-Rewrite for NetBSD 3.0 from FreeBSD's `sockstat`.
-> Some of the displayed informations: USER, COMMAND, PID, FD (file descriptor), PROTO (protocol).
+> Note: this program is a rewrite for NetBSD 3.0 from FreeBSD's `sockstat`.
 > See also: `netstat`.
 > More information: <https://man.freebsd.org/cgi/man.cgi?sockstat>.